 As chair of the Family Law Section of The Florida Bar for 2017-2018, I am excited to let you know what has been happening with the section and what direction we will be going this year!

-We enjoyed a successful year under Laura Davis Smith’s remarkable leadership and we thank her for her outstanding service to the section.
+We enjoyed a successful 2016-2017 under Chair Laura Davis Smith’s remarkable leadership and we thank her for her outstanding service to the section.
 At our Annual Luncheon held during The Florida Bar Annual Convention, Laura recognized those individuals who really helped make her year great: